ignaciocastro/a-dove-is-dumb/README.md

 <summary>Normal usage (manual updates)</summary>

 - Copy the contents from the list to your hosts file, located in C:/Windows/System32/drivers/etc/hosts.
+- If your hosts file is the default one, you can use the Windows formatted list and copy and paste everything instead
 </details>

 <details>